Professor Edward Campbell

 Completed PhD students

-Rodrigo Ferrari-Nunes: Steps to a Reconstitution of Dwelling: Toward a Critical Anthropology of Listening (2nd supervisor/joint supervision with the Anthropology department).
+Rodrigo Ferrari-Nunes: Steps to a Reconstitution of Dwelling: Toward a Critical Anthropology of Listening (joint supervisor with the Anthropology department).
 University of Aberdeen, March 2016.

-Shelagh Noden: The revival of Roman Catholic Church music in Scotland (2nd supervisor), University of Aberdeen.
+Shelagh Noden: The revival of Roman Catholic Church music in Scotland, University of Aberdeen.
 PhD awarded July 2014.

 M.Litt dissertations examined